ethirajsrinivasan/binaryscripts.github.io/_posts/flask/2025-01-01-advanced-techniques-in-building-apis-with-flask.md

 #### Connection Pooling

 Creating and closing database connections for each request is inefficient.
-Instead, use **connection pooling** with &#96;SQLAlchemy&#96;.
+Instead, use **connection pooling** with `SQLAlchemy`.

 ```python
 from flask_sqlalchemy import SQLAlchemy